Saluev/suppgram/docs/usage/quickstart.md

-1. At least three Telegram bots. **Manager bot** will be used to manage the system, **Customer bot** will face customers, and **Agent bot** will be used by agents to chat with the customers (you may call it "Chat with customer").
+1. At least three Telegram bots. **Manager bot** will be used to manage the system, **Customer bot** will face customers, and **Agent bot** will be used by agents to chat with the customers (you may name it "Chat with customer").
    <br/><br/>Create them via [BotFather](https://t.me/BotFather) and write down corresponding secret tokens.<br/>
 2. Telegram group where the agents will be notified about new conversations with customers.
 We will further refer to it as **Agent group**.